Comparison Doogee V30T 256 GB vs Doogee V Max 256 GB

 The result shown by the phone in the 3DMark Sling Shot Extreme (OpenGL ES 3.1 / METAL) test.

-3DMark is a series of benchmarks originally designed to test the GPU performance of a device; later, these tests were supplemented by checking the capabilities of the CPU and RAM in general.
-Specifically, Sling Shot Extreme is one of the latest versions of 3DMark, released in 2016 for testing high performance devices and gaming smartphones, for which earlier tests are no longer enough.
-One of the key features of the test is support of resolutions up to 2560x1440 (for predecessors, the maximum resolution did not exceed 1920x1080, or even 1280x720).
-In addition, as the name suggests, the test supports the OpenGL ES 3.1 (for Android) and Metal API (for iOS) specifications used in modern mobile video chips; and since mid-2019, support of the 64-bit CPU architecture has also been added to it.
-Thus, 3DMark Sling Shot Extreme allows you to reliably evaluate even the most performant and advanced modern smartphones.
-At the same time, the assessment is traditionally indicated in points: the more points, the better the result.
+3DMark is a series of tests originally designed to check the graphics part of the device for performance; later, tests for CPU and memory capabilities were added.
+Specifically, Sling Shot Extreme is one of the latest versions of 3DMark, released in 2016 aimed at powerful high-performance devices and gaming smartphones, for which earlier tests were insufficient.
+One of the key features of the test is support for resolutions up to 2560x1440 (predecessors did not exceed a maximum resolution of 1920x1080, and sometimes even 1280x720).
+Furthermore, in accordance with the name, the test supports OpenGL ES 3.1 specifications (for Android) and Metal API (for iOS), used in modern mobile video chips; and from mid-2019, it also includes support for 64-bit processor architecture.
+Thus, 3DMark Sling Shot Extreme allows for an accurate assessment of even the most powerful and advanced modern smartphones.
+The evaluation is traditionally indicated in points, the more points — the better the result.

-The results of any benchmark are usually quite approximate, because they depend on many factors not directly related to the system.
-The error due to these factors is usually about 5 – 7%; therefore, it is possible to speak of a significant difference between the two models only if the difference in their indicators goes beyond those 5 – 7%.
+It should be noted that the results of any benchmark are usually quite approximate, as they depend on many factors not directly related to the system.
+The error conditioned by these factors usually amounts to about 5 – 7%; therefore, a substantial difference between two models can only be discussed if the difference in their scores exceeds this margin of error.

 Additional lens